vitaly-guzun/homelab/README.md

   --personal
 ```

-Before bootstrapping, make sure the target Kubernetes context is selected and
+Before bootstrapping, select the target Kubernetes context and create the
-the SOPS Age key is available to Flux as `flux-system/sops-age`.
+`flux-system/sops-age` Secret from the private Age identity.
+The private
+identity must not be stored in this repository.

 ## Validation

-Render the cluster configuration locally:
+Render every reconciled Kustomization before merging:

 ```shell
 kubectl kustomize clusters/proxmox